Main Line (Pennsylvania Railroad): Pennsylvania Railroad Company

 On March 21, 1849, the PRR contracted with Eagle Line, primarily a steamboat company, for through service over the Philadelphia and Columbia Railroad.
 The PRR obtained trackage rights over the Harrisburg, Portsmouth, Mountjoy and Lancaster Railroad, opened in 1838, on April 21, providing a route from Harrisburg to the Philadelphia and Columbia at Dillerville, just west of Lancaster.
 On September 1, the first section of the PRR opened, with all arrangements in place for service from Philadelphia to Lewistown.

-In 1853, the PRR surveyed the Lancaster, Lebanon and Pine Grove Railroad from Philadelphia west via Phoenixville to Salunga on the Portsmouth, Mount Joy and Lancaster Railroad.
-This was done in order to show the state that the PRR was willing to build its own alignment around the Philadelphia and Columbia.
+In 1853, the PRR surveyed the Lancaster, Lebanon, and Pine Grove Railroad from Philadelphia west via Phoenixville to Salunga on the Portsmouth, Mount Joy, and Lancaster Railroad.
+This was done to show the state that the PRR was willing to build its own alignment around the Philadelphia and Columbia.
 On August 1, 1857, the PRR bought the whole Main Line of Public Works.
 The Philadelphia and Columbia Railroad was integrated into its system.
-Most of the New Portage Railroad, just completed the previous year at a cost of $2.14 million, was abandoned, while short sections became local branches.
+Most of the New Portage Railroad, just completed the previous year for $2.14 million, was abandoned, while short sections became local branches.
 The canals were abandoned, and short sections were filled and covered by rails.
 On January 1, 1861, the PRR leased the HPMJ&L, giving it full control of its main line.

 In 1904, the New Portage Railroad east of the Gallitzin Tunnels (through the "Muleshoe Curve") was reopened as the New Portage Branch, a freight bypass line.
 Conrail closed this line in 1981.